trump-fmi/trump-fmi.github.io/content/guide/label-pipeline.md

 				"icon": "school"
 ```

- A level can of course contian more than one constraint.
+ A level can of course contain more than one constraint.
 A label
  belongs to the level if one of the given constraints match.
 Instead
  of a label an icon can be specified.
 The text can be chosen
  freely.
 It is the responsibility of the frontend to interpret the string.